Ishrat Jahan encounter killing: Further investigation

 The Gujarat State Government challenged the report of the metropolitan magistrate, saying that the policemen accused of faking the encounter were not given an opportunity to present their side of the arguments.
 Gujarat government's petition in the High Court against the Tamang report said it should be scrapped as it was "illegal and doubtful".
-The case was thus taken to the Gujarat High Court.
-The Gujarat high court stated that Ishrat Jahan encounter case was of national importance, and ordered the police witnesses to be placed where they would not be working as subordinates to officials accused in the case.

 In July 2010, some media outlets reported that the LeT terrorist David Headley involved in the 26/11 Mumbai terror attacks had named Ishrat as a member of LeT.
 However, in a letter to the Gujarat High Court, the NIA clarified that these media reports were false and David Headly did not speak about Ishrat Jahan.
 IB has alleged that the original NIA report did have excerpts detailing Headley's account about Ishrat's links with LeT: these two paragraphs were later deleted.

 The Gujarat High Court in August 2010 held that the motive described by magistrate SP Tamang in his inquiry report on the Ishrat Jahan encounter case cannot be accepted and also raised doubts on the magistrate's conclusion about the time of death of the four.

 A Special Investigation Team (SIT), headed by Karnail Singh, was set up to probe the case further.
 The SIT sent four teams to Srinagar, Delhi, Lucknow and Nashik to probe Ishrat's alleged terrorist links.
 The team's forensic and ballistic experts, reconstructed the events of the encounter.
 Karnail Singh appointed a team headed by Professor T D Dogra and Dr. Rajinder Singh, Director CFSL Delhi to help reconstruction of scene of occurrence.

 On 21 November 2011, the SIT told the Gujarat High Court that the Ishrat Jahan encounter was not genuine.
 After the SIT filed its report, the High Court ordered that a complaint under Indian Penal Code Section 302 (murder) has to be filed against those involved in the fake encounter, in which over 20 policemen, including senior IPS officers, were involved.
 The CBI began investigations in the case with the help of Gujarat IPS officer Satish Verma.
 The CBI in their investigations had for the first time tightened its noose against a top cop in any encounter case, PP Pandey.
 PP Pandey had plotted Ishrat's encounter with the Central IB official Rajendra Kumar.